History and Traditions

-The 2015-2016 academic year marked the 125th Anniversary of the institution.
-A Fair Star Rises was produced to commemorate the tradition and history of our campus community.
+The 2015 academic year marked the 125th anniversary of the institution.
+"A Fair Star Rises" was produced to commemorate the tradition and history of our campus community.

-Kim Pate was named the Director of Intercollegiate Athletics on March 1, 2016.
+Kim Pate was named the director of intercollegiate athletics on March 1, 2016.
 She replaced Neill McGeachy, who resigned after 14 years of service.

-President Donald Trump visited LR's campus in March 2016 while campaigning for the 2016 Presidential Election.
+President Donald Trump visited LR's campus in March 2016 while campaigning for the 2016 presidential election.
 Although LR endorses no political candidates, the institution is founded on principles that firmly support open civil discourse and the free exchange of ideas.

-In the fall of 2016, the Spirt of LR Marching Band took the field for the first time since the early 90s.
+In the fall of 2016, the Spirt of LR Marching Band took the field for the first time since the early 1990s.
 Neil Underwood was appointed as the band's director.

 Community members joined LR officials at the groundbreaking ceremony for the new Occupational Therapy building at the Center for Graduate Studies of Columbia in November 2016.

-Dr. Frederick K. Whitt and his wife Donna are welcomed to Lenoir-Rhyne's campus in February 2017.
-Whitt was named the 12th President of the University.
+Dr. Frederick K. Whitt and his wife, Donna, are welcomed to Lenoir-Rhyne's campus in February 2017.
+Whitt was named the 12th president of the University.

 LRU debuted a digital version of Profile Magazine in the fall of 2017.
 The digital magazine is an interactive storytelling experience that combines all the benefits of the print edition while blending text, photography, and video in a beautifully designed and responsive format.